NoCohen66/Verification4ObjectDetection/README.md

 ## IBP IoU an approach for the formal verificaion of object detection models.

-To verify stability, we need to rely on the *Intersection over Union* [(IoU)](https://en.wikipedia.org/wiki/Jaccard_index), a common metric for evaluating the performance of object detection.
+To verify robustness, we need to rely on the *Intersection over Union* [(IoU)](https://en.wikipedia.org/wiki/Jaccard_index), a common metric for evaluating the performance of object detection.